bowrango/gigabug/content/posts/ising.md

 There are exciting research oppertunities because these machines are low energy consumption and have vast applications in machine learning and beyond.
 While promising, provable solution quality remains an open problem which drives the need for algorithmic development (e.g., synchronization scheduling and programmatic coupling).
 This project is a shippable testbed to encourage this research.
 I develop quantum computing software for work and want to build electronics in my living room.

+The injection locking signal, and its application in the context of LC-oscillator systems is mathematically similar to the case of the degenerate optical parametric oscillator used in optical Ising machines.

 # Ising Machine

 [This project](https://github.com/bowrango/ising-machine) is in early development.
 The Kuramoto model can be formulated as a stochastic differential equation with a coupling and synchronization term.
 The simulated voltage phases converge to discrete values as the maxcut value increases.